Milk Bar’s Compost Cookies®

 Crispy, buttery cookies filled with butterscotch and chocolate chips, graham crackers, oats, coffee grounds, pretzels, and potato chips.
 The perfect cookie for indecisive dessert lovers!

-Let’s back up to a few years ago: in December 2012, Matt decided he was going to give up sweets until our wedding in June 2013.
+Let’s back up to a several years ago: in December 2012, Matt decided he was going to give up sweets until our wedding in June 2013.
 Now, this was a huge feat.
 HUGE.

 Matt loves sweets, like, a lot.
-This man, with all of his muscles and intense focus in the gym 6 days a week can get completely undone in a matter of moments if you place cookies/candy/ice cream/gelato/chocolate/sugar in general in front of him.
+This man, with all of his muscles and intense focus in the gym can get completely undone in a matter of moments if you place cookies/candy/ice cream/gelato/chocolate/sugar in general in front of him.

-I didn’t think he could do it, but he did, and at our wedding, I think he ate 6 cupcakes, not to mention the 5 EACH that we ate the day after our wedding.
+I didn’t think he could do it, but he did, and at our wedding (in June 2013), I think he ate 6 cupcakes, not to mention the 5 EACH that we ate the day after our wedding.
 Oopsies.
 BUT THEY WERE SO GOOD (thanks, Sarah! ♥ )!!

 Often times, he just picks one of everything, if he’s able to.
-When we go out to eat, we always splitzies.
+When we go out to eat or order in, we always splitzies.

 Momofuku is a restaurant in NYC that calls itself a “noodle bar,” specializing in Asian cuisine like ramen and kimchi.
 It.
 Sounds.
 Fabulous.
 It has several “extensions” of itself, and the Milk Bar bakery is one of them, specializing in amazingly innovative and interesting desserts.